This roast is the one pot meal that looks like you slaved in the kitchen all day. Perfect for guests, for Sunday dinner, or any night of the week.

 - Throw in the bay leaves and rosemary.

 - Cover the Dutch oven with the lid and place in the oven for 4 hours.
 Crack the lid slightly to allow the steam to escape.

-- Remove the cotton string and serve over your favorite homemade mashed potatoes.
+- Remove the cotton string of trusses and serve over your favorite homemade mashed potatoes.